tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step3.md

 The `store-frontend` service has a Rails framework.
 The first step for instrumentation is to install the required Ruby tracing and log libraries.
 Next, an initializer file is added to enable Rails instrumentation, followed by a configuration file to ship logs to Datadog in JSON format so that Datadog can filter the logs based on special parameters.
-Finally, the docker-compose file is updated for trace and log collection and App Analytics for the frontend service.
+Finally, the docker-compose file is updated for trace and log collection and Tracing Without Limits for the frontend service.

-The store-frontend service has been instrumented for you, but you will update the docker-compose.yml.
-First, it's time to go through the instrumentation.
+While the store-frontend service has been instrumented for you, you will still need to update the docker-compose.yml.
+First, it's time to go through the existing instrumentation.

 ## Installing the Ruby APM Language Library

-The `store-frontend` service has a Rails framework.
-The first step for instrumentation is to install the required Ruby tracing and log libraries.
-Next, an initializer file is added to enable Rails instrumentation, followed by a configuration file to ship logs to Datadog in JSON format so that Datadog can filter the logs based on special parameters.
-Finally, the docker-compose file is updated for trace and log collection and App Analytics for the frontend service.

-The store-frontend service has been instrumented for you.
-Let's review the instrumentation.

 Open the IDE tab.
 Take a look at `Gemfile`{{open}} in the Katacoda file explorer.